Here’s something to be aware of every single time you search the internet for ANY kind of supplies list – even a potty training supplies list:

 What do you need for potty training?

-I am a big believer in cold turkey style potty training:
+I am a big believer in cold turkey-style potty training:

-Training pants aren’t an essential potty training item in my opinion, because I believe that pull-ups actually HINDER potty training.
+Disposable training pants aren’t an essential potty training item in my opinion, because I believe that pull-ups actually HINDER potty training.

 Talk to your child A LOT about going to the potty, let them watch you go to the potty, and make a huge deal out of successful bathroom visits.